pelpuo/emanhomes/README.md

 # EmanHomes Website
 Web app and ecommerce website for emanhomes real estate. <br>
+This app was made with:
+* NodeJS for backend
+* HTML, CSS, Javascript and Bootstrap for frontend
-This app was made with NodeJS for backend, HTML/CSS/JS for frontend and AdminBro as its admin panel.
+* AdminBro as its admin panel.

 ## Hosted app
 [http://emanhomesgh.herokuapp.com/]